rogue-hack-lab/rogue-hack-lab.github.io/_projects/Secrets-of-Locks/index.md

 <!-- more -->

-If your interested in a good tutorial we recomend [The Art of Lock Picking](https://art-of-lockpicking.com/how-to-pick-a-lock-guide/).
+If your interested in a good tutorial we recommend [The Art of Lock Picking](https://art-of-lockpicking.com/how-to-pick-a-lock-guide/).